Recommended Technology Books (for modern citizens)

 - Subtitled "Spaceflight Then and Now", this hardcover book weighs in at 320 pages.

 - What a surprise.
-An internet friend suggested I buy this book just to read chapters 5 (The Apollo Command and Service Modules)
+An internet friend suggested I buy this book just to read chapters 5 (The Apollo Command and Service Modules) and 6 (The Lunar Module) but I decided

-and 6 (The Lunar Module) but I decided to read the whole thing because it is a treasure trove of information.
-Here are the
+to read the whole thing because it is a treasure trove of information.
+Here are the chapter names with a few comments thrown in:

 - 1) Apollo in Outline